 The workstation includes solutions for stitching, stabilization, editorial, visual effects, titling, color correction, finishing, and playback.
 Available for both short- and long-term leasing, it’s been used in the production of educational videos, Nickelodeon’s Sponge Bob Square Pants, and a recent McDonald’s VR commercial.
 Hula Post provided post-production services to the production company, Wonderworld VR, and McDonald’s for a 3D virtual reality experience introducing its new self-service kiosks (now in use at some restaurants in Florida, New York and Southern California).
 Hula managed editorial, color correction, titling and finishing for the 2-minute piece, titled Building a Better McDonald’s Just for You, which takes viewers on a 360-degree, 3D tour of a restaurant equipped with the new ordering system.
 It can be viewed on YouTube (below) or via a mobile phone app.

-This technology creates hundreds of terabytes of data — and those trillions of bytes need to be managed.
+This technology creates hundreds of terabytes of data — and those trillions of bytes need to be managed by the creative professionals who turn the data into entertainment.
 In fact, Forbes released an article claiming that the internet pipes will burst when virtual reality takes off.
 Why?
 Because where in the world do you store that much data?
 (That’s a question Seagate engineers are always working to solve.)

 Beyond that, there’s the issue of safely transporting these massive amounts of data between online production houses and the editorial/visual effects crews and wherever else it needs to go.
 Enter LaCie.